Warehouse Design Layout

 Pick Face consideration

-- The number of pick faces required has to be considered at the initial stage.
+- Do consider the number of pick faces required at the initial stage.

 - Pick faces are bin locations where pickers will pick the inventory given the pick order list.